-Probate is the legal process of a court overseeing the administration of a decedent’s estate.
-The probate process ensures all final bills and expenses are paid and remaining assets are properly distributed to the beneficiaries (or heirs) named in the will.
+Probate is the legal process of a court overseeing the administration of a decedent's estate.
+You may, or may not, need a probate attorney for this process.
+The process ensures that all final bills and expenses are paid and that the remaining assets are properly distributed to the beneficiaries (or heirs) named in the will.
 If there is no will, or one cannot be found, distributions to beneficiaries are controlled by state law.
-This is known as “intestate” or “intestacy.”
+This is known as "intestate" or "intestacy."

-In any case, there are some important steps the responsible party, if known, should take soon after the decedent’s death.
-You can learn more about these steps here.
+The responsible party, sometimes called the "executor" or "personal representative", will begin to take actions soon after the decedent's death.
+You can learn more about these, here.

 Less than $5,000 5%

 $5,001 - $25,000 $250 + 4% of amount over $5,000